 We had a great lunch at Miss Shirley’s Café, and had a leisurely walk back to the boat.

-Since this area is so appealing to us, we rented a car, and explored some towns all around the main hub of Annapolis.
+Since this area is so appealing to us for a potential dirt home, we rented a car, and explored some towns all around the main hub of Annapolis.
 We loved both Eastport and West Annapolis!
 The area offers so much, with an endless array of parks and museums to visit, historical sites beyond your dreams, culture, arts, fabulous restaurants and beautiful landscapes.
 We were lucky enough to be there and enjoy springtime coming into full bloom, with azaleas, rhododendrons, wisteria and so much more in full bloom.
 Oh…and the water!!
 What’s not to love?

 The Boatyard is a short walk across the bridge from The Annapolis Yacht Basin, where we were enjoying our third visit by boat.
 We love the convenience to town, and also the relaxed atmosphere of this lovely spot out of the hustle and bustle of town.
 There is never a shortage of boat traffic here, with sailing schools and races, a frequently opened bridge, and the never ending energy of this Navy town!

 After three beautiful nights in Annapolis, we were off to Rockhall, MD, “the Pearl of the Eastern Shore”.
 We had been here with the boys back in 2005, and loved this small, old-fashioned fishing town, and were excited to go back!
 We grabbed a slip at Waterman’s restaurant, with $1/foot slips and electric, and a good seafood dinner right on the dock, you can’t go wrong!